coky-t/owasp-mastg-ja/Document/0x06d-Testing-Data-Storage.md

 #### 概要

-This vulnerability occurs when sensitive data is not properly protected by an app when persistently storing it.
-The app might be able to store it in different places.
-When trying to exploit this kind of issues, consider that there might be a lot of information processed and stored in different locations.
-It is important to identify at the beginning what kind of information is processed by the mobile application and keyed in by the user and what might be interesting and valuable for an attacker (e.g. passwords, credit card information, PII).

-Consequences for disclosing sensitive information can be various, like disclosure of encryption keys that can be used by an attacker to decrypt information.
-More generally speaking an attacker might be able to identify this information to use it as a basis for other attacks like social engineering (when PII is disclosed), session hijacking (if session information or a token is disclosed) or gather information from apps that have a payment option in order to attack and abuse it.

-Storing data is essential for many mobile applications, for example in order to keep track of user settings or data a user has keyed in that needs to be stored locally or offline.
-Data can be stored persistently in various ways.
-The following list shows those mechanisms that are available on the iOS platform<sup>[6]</sup>:

-* AppName.app
-  * The app’s bundle, contains the app and all of its resources
-  * Visible to users but users cannot write to this directory
-  * Contents in this directory are not backed up
-* Documents/
-  * Use this directory to store user-generated content
-  * Visible to users and users can write to this directory
-  * Contents in this directory are being backed up
-  * App can disable paths by setting `NSURLIsExcludedFromBackupKey`
-* Library/
-  * This is the top-level directory for any files that are not user data files
-  * iOS apps commonly use the `Application Support` and `Caches` subdirectories, but you can create custom subdirectories
-* Library/Caches/
-  * Semi-persistent cached files
-  * Not visible to users and users cannot write to this directory
-  * Contents in this directory are not backed up
-  * OS may delete the files automatically when app is not running (e.g. storage space running low)
-* Library/Application Support/
-  * Persistent files necessary to run the app
-  * Not visible to users and users cannot write to this directory
-  * Contents in this directory are being backed up
-  * App can disable paths by setting `NSURLIsExcludedFromBackupKey`
-* tmp/
-  * Use this directory to write temporary files that do not need to persist between launches of your app
-  * Non-persistent cached files
-  * Not visible to the user
-  * Not backed up
-  * OS may delete the files automatically when app is not running (e.g. storage space running low)
+Like other modern mobile operating systems iOS offers auto-backup features that create copies of the data on the device, including the data and settings of installed apps.
+An obvious concern is whether sensitive user data stored by the app might unintentionally leak to those data backups.

+##### How the Keychain is Backed Up

+When a user backs up their iPhone, the keychain data is backed up as well, but the secrets in the keychain remain encrypted.
+The class keys needed to decrypt they keychain data are not included in the backup.
+To restore the keychain data, the backup must be restored to a device, and the device must be unlocked with the same passcode.

+Note that keychain items with the <code>kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly</code> attribute set can be decrypted only if the backup is restored to the same device.
+If the backup is restored to a new device, these items are missing.

+-- [TODO complete the backups overview] --

 #### 静的解析

-Review the iOS mobile application source code to see if there is any usage of the `NSURLIsExcludedFromBackupKey`<sup>[1]</sup> or `kCFURLIsExcludedFromBackupKey`<sup>[2]</sup> file system properties to exclude files and directories from backups.
+Review the iOS mobile application source code to see if there is any usage of the <code>NSURLIsExcludedFromBackupKey</code> <sup>[1]</sup> or <code>CFURLIsExcludedFromBackupKey</code> <sup>[2]</sup> file system properties to exclude files and directories from backups.
 Apps that need to exclude a large number of files can exclude them by creating their own sub-directory and marking that directory as excluded.
 Apps should create their own directories for exclusion, rather than excluding the system defined directories.

 Either of these APIs is preferred over the older, deprecated approach of directly setting an extended attribute.
 All apps running on iOS 5.1 and later should use these APIs to exclude data from backups.